Why You Should Let Professionals Acid Wash Your Pool

 Don’t Try This at Home

-The above outline gives some information about how a pool is acid washed, but it is not intended as a full instructional guideline.
+The above outline gives some information about how a to acid wash your pool, but it is not intended as a full instructional guideline.
 There are many details to doing a proper acid wash.
 Most importantly, the safety of all workers must be ensured.
 That includes safe handling of harsh chemicals and extra safety precautions around a drained pool.
 And even when safety protocols are followed, a misuse or wrong application of the acid solution could damage your plaster.

 If your pool looks bad enough that you think it needs an acid wash, contact the specialists at The Pool Butler for a consultation.
 We will help to diagnose your problem and develop a plan to get your pool back to pristine condition.